 Research and Development Expenses.
-Research and development expenses consist primarily of personnel costs for development of new and maintenance of existing solutions.
+Research and development expenses consist primarily of personnel costs for development of new and maintenance of existing solutions, net of amounts capitalized as developed software.
 Our research and development group is also responsible for enhancing existing solutions and applications as well as internal tools and developing new information maps that integrate our customers to their trading partners in compliance with those trading partners' requirements.